yianzhou/yianzhou.github.io/_posts/apple/2020-10-27-app-launch.md

 - C++ compiler generates initializer for statically allocated objects
 - ObjC `+load` methods

+# Warn vs Cold Launch

+A **warm launch** is an app where the application is already in memory, either because it's been launched and quit previously, and it's still sitting in the discache in the kernel, or because you just copied it over.
+A **cold launch** is a launch where it's not in the discache, when your user is launching an app after rebooting the phone, or for the first time in a long time.

-# Practice
+# Best Practices

 400 milliseconds is a good launch time.
 Don’t ever take longer than 20 seconds, in that case app will be killed.

 After call `main`, we have to call `UIApplicationMain`, that does some other things including running the framework initializers and loading your nibs.
 And then finally you'll get a call back `applicationWillFinishLaunching`.
 These last two functions are counted in that 400 milliseconds.

-A **warm launch** is an app where the application is already in memory, either because it's been launched and quit previously, and it's still sitting in the discache in the kernel, or because you just copied it over.
-A **cold launch** is a launch where it's not in the discache, when your user is launching an app after rebooting the phone, or for the first time in a long time.

 We have a built-in measurement in dyld, you can access it through setting an environment variable.
-(Xcode -> Edit Scheme -> Arguments -> Environment Variables, `DYLD_PRINT_STATISTICS=1`, `DYLD_PRINT_STATISTICS_DETAILS=1`)
+(Xcode - Edit Scheme - Arguments - Environment Variables, `DYLD_PRINT_STATISTICS=1`, `DYLD_PRINT_STATISTICS_DETAILS=1`)

 ```log
 Total pre-main time: 1.3 seconds (100.0%)